jameskokoska/ACNH-Pocket-Guide-Catalog-Scanner/README.md

 The app is built using Flutter and Dart and follows Material Design guidelines to ensure the app looks modern and intuitive.

 Under the hood, a `Set` database is used to ensure fast lookup times with O(1) complexity.
 This means that searching for items that exist when scanned is quick and efficient, without any delays.
-Esepcially since text recognition uses a lot of compute.
+Especially since text recognition uses a lot of compute.

 To use the app, simply open it and point a phone's camera at your in-game catalog.
 The app will automatically detect the text and allow users to import it into ACNH Pocket Guide with just a few taps.